BSEE Degree Requirements and Policies

 Undergraduate Research (Independent Study)Students may apply up to 10 credits of EE 499 Special Projects work to the EE Electives requirement.
 This represents research or a design project carried out under the supervision of a faculty sponsor.
-Students may register for between two and five credits each quarter; the precise number of credits is determined by the student and the faculty supervisor and is dependent on the amount of work to be carried out.
+Students may register for between one and five credits each quarter; the precise number of credits is determined by the student and the faculty supervisor and is dependent on the amount of work to be carried out.
 Each credit generally represents between three and five hours of work each week.
 To register for these credits, please pick up an "EE 499 Approval for Undergraduate Research and Special Projects" form from the Advising Office, obtain a faculty signature and turn in to Advising for an entry code.
 Students may apply a maximum of 12 research credits, subject to course maximum credit limits and individual area limits, to EE elective, non-EE elective, or COE elective requirements.

 Additional College of Engineering ElectivesIn addition to the 58 minimum credits required of EE coursework, you must earn an additional 10 credits in technical courses from departments in the College of Engineering.
 These credits can come from EE, another COE department, or a combination of COE departments.
 These courses must be at the 200-level or above, with the following exceptions: